7-9 July 2020

-Air Force CyberWorx is supporting a cadet-led project at the U.S. Air Force Academy (USAFA) to identify opportunities to foster inter-connectedness, expand cadet engagement opportunities with support organizations, and increase the mental health of cadets at USAFA.
+Air Force CyberWorx supported a cadet-led project at the U.S. Air Force Academy (USAFA) to identify opportunities to foster inter-connectedness, expand cadet engagement opportunities with support organizations, and increase the mental health of cadets at USAFA.

-With support from USAFA Senior Leadership and AF CyberWorx, a group of cadets self-formed and are leading the #USAFAStrong initiative as a summer research project.
-The cadets will examine all aspects of connection and building mental health from peer support, to enabling technologies, and integration with existing support and services.
-AF CyberWorx will assist the cadets using a human-centered design approach to ensure the problem is fully understood and solutions meet the needs of all cadets.
+A group of cadets self-formed and are leading the #USAFAStrong initiative as a summer research project with support from USAFA Senior Leadership and AF CyberWorx.
+The cadets examined many aspects of connection and mental health building including peer support groups, enabling technologies, and integration with existing support and services.
+AF CyberWorx assisted the cadets through a human-centered design approach to ensure the problem was fully understood and resulting solutions met the needs of all cadets.